The Peace Cathedral will become a spiritual home for Abrahamic faiths

-In its fundraising document, the Peace Cathedral cites Genesis 18:1-15, where Abraham pitched tents for his camp and showed hospitality to three angels in the guise of travelers.
+In its fundraising document, the Peace Cathedral cities Genesis 18-1-15, where Abraham pitched tents for his camp and showed hospitality to three angels in the guise of travelers.
 Surah 11 of the Qur’an contains a similar version of the same story.
-In the same way, the Peace Cathedral will pitch the tents of hospitality and peace to Jews, Christians and Muslims.
+In the same way, the Peace Cathedral will pitch the tents of hospitality and peace to Jews, Christians, and Muslims.

 The Peace Mosque is almost finished.
 Construction has been done in the tradition of ancient stone workmanship.
 The Peace Mosque repeats the features of the main nave of Peace Cathedral, where the apse is not completed.
 Neither has the main wall of Peace Mosque been completed.
 These features are intended as a statement that God’s work is never finished and should be continued from generation to generation.
 The estimated cost is $15,200.

-The work on the concrete shell of the Synagogue is the priority for 2021.
-Portions of the building will be built in sandstone and green diabase stone from the mountains of Georgia.
+Portions of the synagogue building will be built in sandstone and green diabase stone from the mountains of Georgia.
 Some features will be reminiscent of some features of the Dura Europos Synagogue in Syria.
 The estimated cost of completion is $41,000.